 For a long time, going viral with YouTube Shorts didn't equal more money for creators.

-Now there are two reasons to create better Shorts and get as many views as possible:
+Now there are three reasons to create better Shorts and get as many views as possible:

 Are you trying to reach these goals?